JoshW428/RestaurantList/README.md

-# webage-bah-maven
+# webage-maven

 Maven application to display a web site with a list of restaurants.

-Gets list of restaurants from _webage-bah-gradle_
+Gets list of restaurants from _webage-gradle_

-Displays an error message if _webage-bah-gradle_ is not available.
+Displays an error message if _webage-gradle_ is not available.

 This application depends on the following environment variable _RESTAURANT_LIST_SERVICE_URL_ be set and point to